TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/RequireJS/Dependency/Index.rst

 1. every dependency in the array of the first argument
 2. will be injected in the callback function at the same position

-Let us combine jQuery with out own module from the :ref:`Extension example <requirejs-extensions>`
+Let us combine jQuery with our own module from the :ref:`Extension example <requirejs-extensions>`

 .. code-block:: js